 You might have heard of the famous SK ii Facial Essence.
+It is a really good essence for sure.
 It gets glowing reviews and has some famous celebrities endorsing it.
-But, it retails $230 for 269 ml.
+But, it retails $185 for 5.4 oz.
 Whoa!
 This is certainly a very expensive proposition!

 I read up on it and I decided to try to make a DIY dupe for this famed facial treatment.

 What is a Facial Essence?

 Essence is a liquid formula that specifically targets various skin issues such as wrinkles, fine lines, hyperpigmentation, and uneven skin tone.
 Best essences contain active ingredients meant to improve your skin’s natural cell turnover rate – for example, fermented yeast.

 If you use it regularly, you should be able to see your skin getting brighter, plumper, and revitalized.
 Some essence makers claim that only a few weeks are enough to take your skin from meh to wow!